scipy-conference/scipy_proceedings/README.md

 We ask that you read [this set of suggested review criteria](https://github.com/scipy-conference/scipy_proceedings/blob/master/review_criteria.md) before beginning any reviews.

-**All** communication between authors and reviewers should be civil at all times.
+**All** communication between authors and reviewers should be civil and respectful at all times.

 The goal of our review process is to improve the paper that the authors are working on.
 Our aim is to have you and the author collaborate on making their